Academic Bowl

 Location: Auditorium or Black Box

-We put on a straight play in the Fall and a musical in the Spring.
+We produce a drama in the Fall and a musical in the Spring.
 The play is audition-based, but everyone who auditions gets a part the musical!
-Theatre can offer practice with public speaking, making new friends, and a safe and accepting space for all students!
-If you’re interested in set construction, painting, lighting, or sound, try tech!
-It’s a great way to gain insight into the theatre experience without the commitment of being onstage.
+CC Theatre strives to provide as many students as possible the opportunity to create high quality theatre, but most importantly a welcoming and inclusive environment.
+If you’re interested in set construction, painting, costumes, props, lighting, or sound, try tech!
+It’s a great way to be involved in the theatre without acting on the stage..

 Sunrise Movement Club